 I created the charts below to show you the Newport Coast housing market in comparison by year over year and month over month.

 Why?
-Well, I have a lot of clients that want to know what the real estate market in doing in Newport Coast and the surrounding cities.
+Well, I have a lot of clients that want to know what the real estate market is doing in Newport Coast and the surrounding cities.
 Some clients ask me how flexible homeowners are at their price.

-While I can’t read people’s mind…or can I. The real estate statistics charts and graphs help you and me to see what is really happening in the Newport Coast marketplace.
+While I can’t read people’s minds…or can I. The real estate statistics charts and graphs help you and me to see what is really happening in the Newport Coast marketplace.
 And, the best part, you don’t have to be a mathematician to figure it out all out.